You can grow these tasty nuts in your own backyard, if you have room and patience.

 How do pistachios grow?

-The following cultivars have been shown to produce well in the south Bay Area:
+The following cultivars have been shown to produce well in the warmer regions:

 Pistachio trees are dioecious.
 That means there are both male and female trees.
 You only need one male for up to 10 females for successful pollination, but these trees get rather large, so you probably won’t have room for more than one of each.
 Mature trees can reach 33 feet in height and should be spaced 20 feet apart.